oppia/oppia-android/Oppia-Bazel-Setup-Instructions.md

 ## Installation
-**We don't officially support Windows for now so the Windows instructions may not be complete any may require additional tweaking.**<br>
+**We don't officially support Windows for now so the Windows instructions may not be complete and may require additional tweaking.**<br>

 1. Install Bazel from [here](https://docs.bazel.build/versions/master/install.html).